Jaxonwht/cellsociety/doc/REFACTORING_DISCUSSION_hw186,yq50,jms247.md

 * In Rule, replace the type specification in this constructor call with the diamond operator ("<>").
 * Import specific classes instead of wild card generals.
 * Remove nested conditionals in WatorRule.
+* In Grid, remove this unused "myRoot" private field.

 Longest Method Refactoring
 --------------------------